-The following items are necessary for registering new students at Tabor City Elementary.
+The following items are necessary for registering new students at Old Dock Elementary.
 They are:

 - 1. A registered birth certificate - 2.
 A North Carolina Certificate of Immunization. - 3.
 Social Security Card. - 4.
-Legal guardianship papers if you are not the parent. - 5.
+Legal guardianship appears if you are not the parent. - 5.
 Proof of residence.
-(Must be a utility bill showing physical address).
+(Must be a utility bill showing physical address). - 6.
+Breakfast/Lunch information complete.

-A legal parent or guardian must be present at the time of registration.
+A parent or guardian must be present at the time of registration.